vvildfire/initpoly-3.6.7/README.md

 You can, of course, still polyself into another form later in the game.
 For silver-hating forms and forms without hands, doing so is necessary to complete the game.

-Available in both patch and binary ("ready-to-run") form.
+Available in both patch and windows binary ("ready-to-run") form.

 Apply the patch to the nethack 3.6.7 sources by being in the nethack-3.6.7/ directory and running
 #>patch -p1 < /path/to/initpoly-3.6.7.patch